Answered! Jump to accepted answer.

 Thanks a mil, Celine

-This relates to:Using Le Présent where English uses Present Tense (current actions, habits and situations) -
+This question relates to:French lesson "Using Le Présent where English uses Present Tense (current actions, habits and situations)"

 5 March 2018

 in French, the article in front of a weekday signifies that this happens all days, not just the one.

 Samedi je joue aux cartes. -- Saturday I play cards.